nicogreeco/sbobbinator/README.md

 4. **Revision:**
    Revises each chunk with the chosen LLM model, optionally including a running summary to provide additional context for better continuity.
 5. **Final Output:**
-   Produces a clean, readable transcript stored as JSON and plain text files.
+   Produces a clean, readable transcript stored as markdown and metadata JSON files.

 ---